 My short stories have appeared in The Iowa Review, AGNI, Gulf Coast, The Denver Quarterly, Fugue, The Gettysburg Review, and many other journals.
 I was the winner of the annual Short Story Prize from the journal Fiction for my story “The Bottle.”
 Last year, The Iowa Review nominated my story “SuperAngel” for a Pushcart Prize.
 I was also a finalist for the Donald Barthelme Prize in Short Prose.

-I am Assistant Professor of English at the University of St. Thomas, where I teach creative writing & literature courses.
+I am Associate Professor of English at the University of St. Thomas, where I’ve taught creative writing & literature courses.
 I’m currently on leave from St. Thomas in order to focus exclusively on writing for a while.
 I hold a BA in English and Journalism from the University of Iowa and an MFA in Creative Writing from the University of Massachusetts-Amherst.

 Before joining the faculty at St. Thomas, I taught writing at Florida Gulf Coast University.
 Before that, I worked at the Academy of American Poets in New York City, editing and designing the website Poets.org.
 I’ve also worked as a newspaper and magazine journalist, a web designer, and, a long time ago, a movie theater projectionist.